 This site provides listings for campus and community resources that help support basic needs.

 Northland is committed to providing excellent educational opportunities to the communities it serves.
-We recognize basic needs — including things like food, housing and transportation — can have a direct impact on the well-being and success of our students.
-To assist our community in meeting these needs, we’ve compiled the resources below.
+We recognize that basic needs — food, housing, and transportation — can directly impact our students’ well-being and success.
+We’ve compiled the resources below to assist our community in meeting these needs.
 This page is meant to help connect students and their families to basic needs information and resources, and it will be revised when appropriate and evolve as necessary.

 Northland Community & Technical College and Minnesota State have partnered with United Way 211 to establish a statewide basic needs resource hub.
 The basic needs resource hub provides Northland students access to basic needs resources and support available on campus and in the community via phone, text, or chat 24 hours a day and 7 days a week.

-Text MNHELP to 898-211(TXT211) or call 211 (toll free at 1-800-543-7709) to speak with one of their highly trained information and referral specialists.
-Your call is completely confidential, and they have call menus in English, Spanish, and Hmong.
-Interpreters are also available for any language.
+Text MNHELP to 898-211(TXT211) or call 211 (toll-free at 1-800-543-7709) to speak with one of their highly trained information and referral specialists.
+Your call is completely confidential, and they have English, Spanish, and Hmong call menus.
+Interpreters are also available in any language.

 Visit the 211 website to learn more or to explore resources and support that may be available.

-To search the 211 database of basic needs resources online, please visit the Minnesota State student basic needs website.
+To search the 211 databases of basic needs resources online, please visit the Minnesota State student basic needs website.